This blog may contain affiliate links. Read our disclosure policy for more info.

 Long before I decided to make the permanent move to Queenstown, I was an excited traveler ticking off all my New Zealand bucket-list experiences.
 One of the highest things to do on that list was to hike Roy’s Peak!

-I love hiking and to me, Roy’s Peak would be one of my favorite hikes on the South Island of New Zealand.
+I love hiking and to me, there was no doubt that Roy’s Peak was going to be one of my favorite hikes on the South Island of New Zealand.
 I was right!
-Despite some of the traveler reviews of overcrowding on the trail, I loved Roy’s Peak.
+Despite some of the traveler reviews of overcrowding on the trail, I really loved the experience.
 I actually enjoyed much of the trail to myself and witnessed an epic sunrise over Lake Wanaka with very few others.

 In this blog, I’ll not only tell you how to enjoy this magnificent hike without the crowds but, I’ll also share everything you need to know about hiking Roy’s Peak.
 This includes parking, the new shuttle service, how hard the trail is, and other info I’ve learned from hiking the trail countless times.